The Freedoms & Rights Coalition: 2022

-2022 anti-government protests
+Post-COVID protests

 On 22 July 2022, The Freedoms & Rights Coalition announced that they would be staging protest marches in Auckland, Wellington, and Christchurch the following day to protest against what they called "the declining quality of life and the Government's incompetence."
 The Coalition stated they were protesting against several contemporary problems in New Zealand society including spiraling violence, high living costs, health sector staff shortages and underfunding, the national housing crisis, building and construction material shortages, education problems, a mental health crisis, the over-regulation of the farming sector, and rising inflation and interest rates."

 On 23 July, protesters driving vehicles including motorbikes disrupted highway traffic in Auckland and Wellington.
 Following a speech by Tamaki in the Auckland Domain, 1,000 protesters travelled on the Auckland Southern Motorway to Newmarket.
 In Wellington, between 100 and 300 protesters gathered in the city's Te Ngākau Civic Square before marching through the streets of the Wellington CBD.
 Labour MP Willie Jackson criticised the protests as "irresponsible" while Auckland Central Area Commander Inspector Graeme Anderson confirmed that Police were intending to pursue marchers and drivers who had disrupted traffic in Auckland.
 In mid August, Police subsequently issued the Tamakis and two other individuals with traffic infringement notices for disruption traffic in Auckland.

 In early August 2022, TFRC announced that it would be organising a "Kiwi Patriots Day and March" in Auckland on 6 August to express opposition against the Government.
 Tamaki refused to release plans about the protest march but claimed it would be "impactful."
 The Coalition also announced that it would hold a similar protest event in Christchurch the following weekend followed by a protest convoy known as the "Mass Parliament clean-out" that would converge on Parliament on 23 August with the goal of petitioning opposition parties to submit a motion of no confidence in the Government.
 In response to the TFRC's planned Auckland protest, opponent Mark Graham announced that he would be organising a counter-demonstration to "save the nation's democracy."
 Police confirmed that they would also be liaising with TFRC organisers to minimise disruption to traffic and businesses.